ChainSafe/chainbridge-core/README.md

 Metrics, in `chainbridge-core` are handled via injecting metrics provider compatible with [Metrics](./relayer/relayer.go) interface into `Relayer` instance.
 It currently needs only one method, `TrackDepositMessage(m *message.Message)` which is called inside relayer router when a `Deposit` event appears and should contain all necessary metrics data for extraction in custom implementations.

+&nbsp;

 ### OpenTelementry

-`chainbridge-core` provides already implemented metrics [provider](./opentelemetry/opentelemetry.go) via [OpenTelemetry](https://opentelemetry.io/) that is vendor-agnostic.
+The `chainbridge-core` provides already implemented metrics [provider](./opentelemetry/opentelemetry.go) via [OpenTelemetry](https://opentelemetry.io/) that is vendor-agnostic.
 It sends metrics to a separate [collector](https://opentelemetry.io/docs/collector/) that then sends metrics via configured [exporters](https://opentelemetry.io/docs/collector/configuration/#exporters) to one or many metrics back-ends.

 &nbsp;